pnochisaki/young-inglewood/_content/pages/contact.md

 title: How Do I Reach You?
 email: hosp@younginglewood.com
 description: Have questions?
-Contact Young Inglewood Vineyards for more information about our handcrafted wines, tastings, and vineyard experiences
+Contact Young Inglewood Vineyards for more information about our handcrafted wines, tastings, and vineyard experiences.
 faqs:
   - answer: Young Inglewood Vineyards is on the south side of the Saint Helena AVA in Napa Valley, California approximately 2 hours north of San Francisco.